strusteve/nested-sampling/README.md

 ### Nested Sampling

 Summary: Starts from N positions in parameter space, replaces the lowest likelihood position with a higher likelihood position sampled from a likelihood-bounded prior.
 This process iterates, accumulating bayesian evidence at each 'layer' until only a negligible amount is left.
-From the discarded positions posterior samples can be drawn and inferences made.
+From the discarded positions posterior samples can be drawn weighted by their evidence contribution and inferences made.

 Input: likelihood function, number of samples, lower prior bounds, upper prior bounds, tolerance